acuvity/minibridge/README.md

 Minibridge serves as a bridge between MCP servers and the outside world.
 It functions as a backend-to-frontend connector, facilitating communication between Agents and MCP servers.
-It securely exposes MCP servers to the internet and optionally enables seamless integration with the Acuvity Platform.
+It allows to securely exposes MCP servers to the internet and optionally enables seamless integration with a generic policing service for agent authentication and content analysis.

 Minibridge does not need to interpret the core MCP protocol, as it only handles data streams.
 This design ensures forward compatibility with future changes to